A Puglia Road Trip Itinerary: Our 10 Day Puglia Guide

 - Strada delle Orecchiette- the street where local nonnas make fresh pasta outside their homes

-- Bari lungomare- a gorgeous spot of a seaside morning stroll
+- Bari lungomare- a gorgeous spot for a seaside morning stroll

 - Basilica San Nicola – visit the relic of the saint that inspired Santa Claus